Daniel T. Sloper Data-verified

 OverviewAI-generated summary

-Daniel T. Sloper's research investigates biological mechanisms related to inflammation, hormonal effects, and disease progression, with a focus on prostate inflammation, bone health, and cancer.
-His work has explored the identification of altered proteins in plasma associated with chronic prostatic inflammation induced by estradiol benzoate and sex hormones.
-Sloper has also studied the coadministration of black cohosh extract and risedronate in an ovariectomized rat model to assess effects on bone health.
-In the area of cancer research, his publications include work on WL-276, an antagonist against Bcl-2 proteins, examining its potential to overcome drug resistance and suppress prostate tumor growth.
-Sloper collaborates with researchers at the National Center for Toxicological Research, including Noriko Nakamura, with whom he has co-authored four publications.
-His scholarship includes 39 publications and 434 citations, with an h-index of 12.
+Daniel T. Sloper's research investigates the molecular and cellular mechanisms underlying disease, with a particular focus on reproductive health and inflammation.
+His work has explored the identification of altered proteins in rat models of chronic prostatic inflammation induced by sex hormones, as detailed in his 2021 publications.
+He has also studied the effects of estradiol and testosterone on gene expression in prostate spheroid models.
+Additionally, Sloper has contributed to research on bone health, examining the coadministration of black cohosh extract and risedronate in an ovariectomized rat model, as published in 2024.
+His research also extends to cancer therapeutics, including the investigation of WL-276, an antagonist against Bcl-2 proteins, for its potential to overcome drug resistance and suppress prostate tumor growth, as reported in 2023.
+Sloper has a history of collaboration with researchers at the National Center for Toxicological Research, including Noriko Nakamura, with whom he shares four publications.

 Metrics